tohagan/stlive/README.md

 ## Configuration & Command Line Options

+- All **configuration options** can be overridded using corresponding **command line options**.

+You'll find it helpful in speeding up creating new apps and ensuring they are consistently configured.
 The [`defaults.config`](https://github.com/tohagan/stlive/blob/master/defaults.config) file contains a list of all the options and their default settings.
-All of these options can be set using corresponding command line options.
 The properties are all documented with comments inside this file.

-You'll find it helpful in speeding up creating new apps and ensuring they are consistently configured.
-For example, you can preconfigure these defaults properties that new projects will inherit:
+The first time you run the app, it will create a copy of the [`defaults.config`](https://github.com/tohagan/stlive/blob/master/defaults.config) file to `~/.stlive.config`.
+You can then edit this users settings file to configure your preferences.

+Setting & command line properteris for `stlive create` include:

 - Your company's reversed domain name (com.mycompany)
-- A set of commonly used PhoneGap plugins
+- Set of PhoneGap plugins added to new projects.
+- Enable/Disable PhoneGap Build service.
-- Your PhoneGap Build service user name and password
+- PhoneGap build service user name and password
-- Directories watched by `stlive serve`
 - [Many other options](https://github.com/tohagan/stlive/blob/master/defaults.config).

+Configuration properteris for `stlive create` include:

+- Server port number
+- Enable/Disable live edit reloading
+- Enable/Disable external tunnel to **localtunnel.me**
+- Set files/directories that trigger reloads for Sencha Touch projects.
+- Set files/directories that trigger reloads for Cordova/PhoneGap projects.
+- Enable/Disable Background SASS Compiler and configure command line and directory.

 ## Overriding Options

 The first time you run this app it will create a **~/.stlive.config** file in your home directory that allows you to override these defaults.
 This file is a copy of the `defaults.config` that ships with the app.
-You can also place **.stlive.config** files in current or ancestor directories to configure project or subproject specific properties.
+At this stlive is updated with new versions you may need to maintain the settings in this file.

 ## Known Issues